 At Temple, you get the reasonable costs of a public university and all the advantages of a world-class research institution.
 All students are automatically considered for academic scholarships.
 Our goal is to make it financially possible for every qualified applicant to enroll, so that we may continue to build the talented and diverse student community Temple is known for.

 Tuition and fees

 For more than 125 years, we have focused on providing a world-class education at an affordable price.
 Just compare Temple to other comparable in- and out-of-state universities and see what we mean.
 View current tuition rates.

 Temple awards more than $100 million in scholarships each year, with many of our first-year students receiving academic scholarships.
-There is no separate application required, and additional details on eligibility considerations will be posted for our 2017 class in August.
+There is no separate application required.
+Additional details on eligibility considerations will be posted on our website for our 2017 class soon (please check back).

 New transfer students are considered for academic scholarships ranging from $1,000 - $5,000 based on a review of previous college work and a cumulative GPA of 3.30 or higher.
 There is no separate application required.